 The information on governance included here supplements that described in the Trustees' Report and in the Statement of Trustees' Responsibilities.
-The board of trustees has formally met 5 times during the year.
-Attendance during the year at meetings of the board of trustees was as follows:
+The board of Trustees has formally met 5 times during the year.
+All formal meetings have been held through Microsoft Teams.
+Visibility of participants has been enabled unless Broadband strength has not made this possible.
+Attendance during the year at meetings of the board of Trustees was as follows:

 Trustee Meetings attended Out of a possible

-P Thorn (Joint Chair Appointed February 2020) 5 5
+P Thorn Joint Chair 5 5

-W Richard (Joint Chair Appointed February 2020) 5 5
+W Richard Joint Chair 5 5

-H Hannam 3 2
+H Hannam 4 5

-L Lester 5 5
+L Lester 4 5

-T Al-Jibouri 5 5
+T Al-Jibouri 4 5

 J Haywood 5 5

-S Ward Armstrong 4 5
+S Ward Armstr ong 3 5

-C Moore 4 5
+C Moore 5 5

-S Boot (Staff Governor Appointed 31 March 2020) 2 2
+S Boot Staff Governor 5 5

-C Pedrick (Appointed 31 March 2020) 2 2

-T Van Schie (Appointed 3 March 2020) 2 2
+T Van Schie 5 5

-S King (Appointed 19 January 2020) 2 4
+S King 5 5

-F Walsh (Headteacher and Accounting Officer) 3 5
+C Thomas (Headteacher and Accounting Officer) 3 5

-S Franks (Resigned 8 October 2019) 0 0

-K Martinez-Joyce (Resigned 3 October 2019) 0 0

-M Foster (Staff Governor Resigned 31 December 2019) 2 2

-P Louden (Chairman Resigned 11 February 2020) 2 3
+C Pedrick (Resigned 26 March 2021) 3 3

 The Board are assured of the quality of financial data through monthly monitoring of revenue and expenditure against agreed budget headings by the Finance and Resources Committee.
 Additionally, external and internal auditors report upon the integrity of key systems, processes and the probity of financial data to the Audit Committee.
 The year-end audit has found no major items of concern to report to Trustees.
-Reports are made by the Audit Committee to the Board.
+Reports are made by the Audit and Risk Committee to the Board.